BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/configuration.md

 To see the already loaded files click on the Show Annotations tab.
 ![show_form_annotations](img/list_annotations.png)

 If you want to known the gene annotation for a specific organism click on the organism name to open a new window which has these information.

+# User creation

+This step does not belong to relecov application configuration but the normal maintenace of user creation to provide them to access the application.

+There are 2 types of users:

+1. Users that can see information from other laboratory.
+2. Users that only can see and upload metadata information.

+For the first ones, they belongs to so colled **RelecovManager** group.
+They are the users which have more priveleges, from they can see sample information for any laboratory.

+Normal users, they belongs to a laboratory, and they has the role to upload metadata information.
+They can see information about samples, but searching and displaying is limited to the samples that the laboratory that user belongs to.

+As the process of user creation is part of the maintenance activity we have create a separate chapter inside FAQ.
+To check the documentation for user creation click on  a new user now [How to create new user](createNewUserAccount.md)